 While snake plants don’t need much light, they will grow more slowly in a dark environment.

-If you notice your snake plant is drooping or barely growing at all, it might not be receiving enough light.
+If you notice your snake plant is drooping, falling over, or barely growing at all, it might not be receiving enough light.
 Snake plants are indeed slow-growing, but you should see some growth after a year.
 Moving your plant to an area that receives more light will improve its development and overall health.

 Another possible sign that your plant isn’t receiving enough light is discoloration.
 If your plant is in a dark location and you notice the leaves turning light green or yellow, it might need more light.
 However, overeating is a more likely cause of discoloration.

 The Best Light Exposure for Indoor Snake Plants